aria42/aria42.github.io/_posts/2014-12-02-understanding-lbfgs.md

 The computation of the $\alpha$ step-size can use any number of [line search] algorithms.
 The simplest of these is [backtracking line search], where you simply try smaller and smaller values of $\alpha$ until the function value is 'small enough'.

-In terms of software engineering, we can treat $\mathbf{NewtonRhapson}$ as a blackbox for any twice-differentiable function which satisfies the Java interface:
+In terms of software engineering, we can treat $\mathbf{NewtonRaphson}$ as a blackbox for any twice-differentiable function which satisfies the Java interface:

 {% highlight java %}
 public interface TwiceDifferentiableFunction {